svinther/notejam-gcp/README.md

 Repository is here https://github.com/svinther/notejam (dir: flask)

-It was forked from `komarserjio/notejam` and modified for cloud usage in the following ways:
+It was forked from `komarserjio/notejam` and modified for cloud usage.

 __Solution requirements:__